infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 npx tsc
 ```

+Awesome!
+We have now a second package within our monorepo, and a UI component we can share across apps.
+Let's go ahead

 ## Step 8: Use the shared UI package in the mobile app

+To finish integrating our shared UI package, we also need to include it in the mobile app.

 1. Navigate now to the mobile app: